Skip to Main Content

 • And although the Capital One Quicksilver Cash Rewards Credit Card offers a lower cash back rate, there are plenty of features that make the card worth having.

-Let’s look at the flat-rate Capital One Quicksilver Cash Rewards Credit Card and rotating bonus Discover it® Cash Back to see how these different types of rewards cards stack up against each other.
+Let’s look at the flat-rate Capital One Quicksilver Cash Rewards Credit Card and the rotating bonus category Discover it® Cash Back to see how these different types of rewards cards stack up against each other.

 Main details